dcadenas/keycast/README.md

 ### Managing the database

-The database is a local SQLite database.
+The database is a PostgreSQL database.
 There is a helper command to reset the database (drop, create, and run migrations).
 More can be added as needed.

 - `bun run db:reset` - Reset the database (drop, create, and run migrations)